santoshmano/gobricks/interview/leetcode/README.md

 # LeetCode Programs

-Adding to this readme is actually painful, maybe adding to an excel and converting it to a readme is easier.
-But it is giving me a moment to pause and collect myself, so continuing to add to this.
+Adding to this readme is not very efficient, but gives me a moment to pause and collect myself.

 ## Arrays